 7.0 MISCELLANEOUS

-At the Club’s annual members’ dinner or at a Club event where raffle or door prizes are being awarded, members must be present to win such raffle or door prizes
+At the Club’s annual members’ dinner or at a Club event where raffle or door prizes are being awarded, members must be present to win such raffle or door prizes.

 The By-Laws of the Rancho Bernardo Inn Men’s Golf Club are found on the following page.